-A MacGuffin is a plot device in the form of some goal, desired object, or other motivator that the protagonist pursues, often with little or no narrative explanation.
+A MacGuffin is a plot device in the form of some goal, desired object, or another motivator that the protagonist pursues, often with little or no narrative explanation.
 For Marvel, it’s usually the Infinity stones.
-For Superman, it could probably be obtaining an ancient Kryptonian artifact or maybe the whereabouts of the missing person (Supergirl) from the empty capsule in the space craft.
+For Superman, it could probably be obtaining an ancient Kryptonian artefact or maybe the whereabouts of the missing person (Supergirl) from the empty capsule in the spacecraft.

 The Second Battle

 If Marvel made Batman v Superman, our heroes would fight more than once.
 Midway through the film Batman and Superman would be at each other’s throats already.
 Superman would win the first fight, causing Batman to go back to his cave to plan a way to win the next.
 The second battle is there for great action pieces and to teach our heroes that they still have a lot to learn in order to get victory.
 Batman wouldn’t be ready to go against Superman yet.
 He will need to learn a lesson and give a hundred percent more effort to training before he could go head to head with Superman again.

 After two hours of build-up, we’ll finally get to see our heroes go toe-to-toe the way we expected.
 They’ll walk out to the battlefield in slow motion and prepare themselves for the fight of their lives.
 The fight will involve a lot of CGI and explosions.
 And who knows, maybe it will end in a dance-off.
 I’m sure Batman has got the moves.

 Someone who we thought was dead, isn’t really dead at all.
 And as the film is about to end, the twist will be revealed.
 Jimmy Olsen didn’t really die out there.
 We didn’t actually see him bleed out and die.
 And so, he will return at the end to give Superman a pat on the back.

 A Happy Ending